 1. Bad Communication

 Don’t get into a business with a client who’s not a good communicator.
-Bad communication actually disables freelancers from doing a good job, because they’re basically shooting in the dark without knowing all the necessary details and requirements, and what the client actually wants.
+Bad communication disables freelancers from doing a good job, because they’re basically shooting in the dark without knowing all the necessary details and requirements, and what the client wants.

 Don’t even get into a conversation if you immediately start talking about the price.
 It’s one thing to mention your rates, but it’s another thing when a client is constantly trying to knock down the prices, but still requesting high-quality services.
 A good client will appreciate your knowledge and skills, and won’t argue with your price if it’s reasonable.